doctorsoft2007/OrchardCMSCORE/Roadmap.md

 The software is almost ready for final release.
 No feature development or enhancement of the software is undertaken; tightly scoped bug fixes are the only code you're allowed to write in this phase, and even then only for the most heinous and debilitating of bugs.

-#### Done
+#### Fully or partially implemented
 - Content Localization
 - RTL admin theme
 - Resources CDN
+- Media CDN support
 - GitHub authentication
 - Facebook applications
-- Localization packages (Chinese, Spanish, Arabic, French are the most requested)
 - .NET Core 3.0

-#### Backlog
+- Localization NuGet packages
+- Azure Media resizing
+- SQL fields indexing
+- Full Text aspect

+## 1.0
+__October 2019__

+## Future releases
 - Localization-neutral fields
-- Media CDN support
 - Sitemaps
 - SEO

-## 1.0
-__October 2019__

-## Future releases
 - Distributed hosting
 - Jobs queue
 - Output caching